FerdinandBjerreWahl/BA/ReadMe.md

 This repository contains the code and report for a bachelor thesis on the efficient frontier and ESG in portfolio optimization.

 ### Introduction
+In this thesis, we explore the efficient frontier using modern portfolio theory and different optimization techniques.
 The efficient frontier is a concept in finance that represents the set of portfolios that offer the highest expected return for a given level of risk or the lowest risk for a given level of expected return.
 The efficient frontier is an important tool in portfolio optimization, as it helps investors to find the optimal portfolio that balances risk and return.

-In this thesis, we explore the efficient frontier using modern portfolio theory and different optimization techniques.
-We start by introducing the concept of the efficient frontier and explaining its importance in portfolio optimization.

 ### Data
 To access the data and run the efficient frontier for ESG data implementation, please run the function get_filtered_stock_data() from the file DATA.py and run it in MAIN.ipynb.
 The get_filtered_stock_data() function is used to filter the stock data based on different criteria, which you can read more about in the file DATA.py.